davidsteng/jd-group-1335-Frederick_Douglass/README.md

 ### Install Guide
 Install Guide HearATale 1.0
 	PRE-REQUISITES
-You must have NodeJS installed and configured before proceeding.
-Use the link: https://nodejs.org/en/download/ .

 	DEPENDENCIES

 	DOWNLOAD
 		https://github.com/davidsteng/jd-group-1335/download_zip
 	BUILD
-		No build necessary for this application

 	INSTALLATION

 	RUNNING APPLICATION
 		Launch a terminal window locally and

 ### Pre-Requisites
-   - You will need to install node on your machine to allow this application to run.
-You can install node by following this link and downloading the installer for your machine you will be running the application on:  https://nodejs.org/en/download/
+   - You must have NodeJS installed and configured before proceeding to use the application.
+Use the link: https://nodejs.org/en/download/ .

+### Dependencies
+	- You must install two dependecies for this application to be able to run
+	- Both commands can be entered in the command prompt: npm install AND npm i react-h5-audio-player --force
+### Download Instructions
+	- You can download the application files from this github repository or this link: https://github.com/davidsteng/jd-group-1335/download_zip
+### Build Instructions
+	- No build necessary for this application
+### Application Installation
+	- Once the application is downloaded, make sure you install the two dependencies in the command promp within the file directory of the app folder
+### Run Instructions
+	- Once the dependencies have been installed, you will enter a prompt within the command promp again: npm start
+### Troubleshooting
+	- If you run into any issues such as the dependencies not installing correctly, you can try putting --force after the two prompts listed above and it should install it